DP-LDMs: Differentially Private Latent Diffusion Models: Experiments

 We start with testing our method on private and public dataset pairs at varying complexity, which are generally considered to be relatively similar to each other.
 In particular, we present the results of transferring from Imagenet to CIFAR-10 and CelebA distributions and from EMNIST to MNIST distribution.
 Additionally, to test our method's effectiveness at transferring knowledge across a large domain gap, we present the results of transferring from Imagenet to Camelyon17-WILDS.
 Further details on these experiments are available in appendix \ref{supp:additional_expts}.

 {\bf FID.} Comparison to other SOTA methods in terms of FID (the lower the better) is illustrated in \tabref{cifar-celeba-fid}.
-When tested on CIFAR-10, our DP-LDM outperforms other methods at all epsilon levels ($\epsilon = 1, 5, 10$ and $\delta=10^{-5}$).
-These FID values correspond to the case where only 9-16 attention modules are fine-tuned (i.e., fine-tuning only $10\%$ of trainable parameters in the model) and the rest remain fixed.
+When tested on CIFAR-10, our DP-LDM outperforms other methods at all epsilon levels ($\epsilon = 1, 5, 10$ and $\delta=10^{-5}$) except for DP-API.
+Our FID values correspond to the case where only 9-16 attention modules are fine-tuned (i.e., fine-tuning only $10\%$ of trainable parameters in the model) and the rest remain fixed.
 See \tabref{cifar_finetuning_layers} for ablation experiments for fine-tuning different attention modules.

-When tested on CelebA32 and CelebA64, our unconditional LDM achieves new SOTA results at $\epsilon=10,5$ and are comparable to DP-MEPF at $\epsilon=1$.
-Samples are available in Figure \ref{fig:celeba64_samples}.
+When tested on CelebA32, DP-Promise achieved the best FID at all $\epsilon$ levels by a large margin compared to other existing methods.
+When tested on CelebA64, our unconditional LDM achieves new SOTA results at $\epsilon=10,5$ and are comparable to DP-MEPF at $\epsilon=1$.
+Samples are available in \figref{celeba64_samples}.

 {\bf Downstream Classification.} FID can be viewed as a fidelity metric, serving as a proxy for the utility of the synthetic data.
 To directly present the utility results of the model, we also consider accuracy on the classification task, which is listed in \tabref{cifar-celeba-acc}.
 All the classifiers are trained with 50K synthetic samples and then evaluated on real data samples.
 For each dataset, we follow previous work to choose classifier models for a fair comparison.